ska-sa/katgpucbf/doc/fgpu.design.rst

 Chunking also helps reduce the impact of slow Python code.
 Digitiser heaps consist of only a single packet, and involving Python on a per-heap basis would be far too slow.
-The code for assembling chunks is all implemented in C++, with Python working mostly at chunk granularity.
+We use :class:`spead2.recv.ChunkRingStream` to group heaps into chunks, which means Python code is only run per-chunk.

 Queues
 ------